 Something About the Author, vol. 12.

-The collection contains material for two titles.
+The collection contains material for two titles: Bears Back in Business (1967), and Homer Goes West (1965).
 The materials are arranged alphabetically by title.
 Within each title the materials are arranged in the probable order in which they were created.
-There is a typescript for Homer Goes West, a book concerning the adventures of a highly intelligent talking tortoise, and three sisters who take care of him.
+There is a book jacket for Bears Back in Business, a book about a lower middle class bear family's quest to obtain employment and a typescript for Homer Goes West, a book concerning the adventures of a highly intelligent talking tortoise, and three sisters who take care of him.

 A. Books (1965-1967)